 Candlepin Bowling

-Home Candlepin Bowling Public Bowling Glow Bowling Birthday Parties League Bowling Pool Tables / Games Accessories Directions Bowl-a-thons
+Home Candlepin Bowling Public Bowling Glow Bowling Birthday Parties League Bowling Pool Tables / Ping Pong / Games Accessories Directions Rules

 Candlepin bowling is a unique game found mostly in New Hampshire, Maine, Massachusetts and Eastern Canada.
 What makes this game different from other forms of bowling is the shape of the pins and the size of the balls.
 The pins stand 15 3/4 inches tall with a taper on both ends giving them the appearance of candles hence the name candlepins.
 The balls are 4 1/2 inches with a maximum weight of 2.7 pounds (with no finger holes).
 The game consist of ten frames or boxes in which three balls are rolled down a 60 foot maple bowling lane at 10 pins.
 All pins knocked down remain where they fall until that frame is completed enabling the bowler to use fallen pins (wood) which are still on the playing area to knock down other standing pins.
 This creates a whole new game with an endless number of shots.
 Unlike other forms of bowling, Candlepins have never had a perfect game, the highest sanctioned score to date is a 245.
 If you are ever given the opportunity to try Candlepins we encourage you to do so, just don't expect to get the same scores as other forms of the game.
-For more information on the game of Candlepins including rules, locations, records and tournaments go to http://www.candlepinbowling.com.
 Good luck and have fun.

 We are smoke free.